tytydraco/yessleep/out/My_friends_and_I_took_pictures_with_The_Easter_Bunny_inside_of_a_dead_mall_and_Im_the_only_one_who_survived.md

 - - -
 The police arrived quickly, but they didn’t find anything.

 No bodies.
 Not Tammy, not my brother.
 And they didn’t find an otherworldly creature that looked like the Easter Bunny.
 They knew that *something* strange had happened that day.
-My missing friend, missing brother, and missing arm were proof of that.
+My missing friend, missing brother, and missing arm were evidence of that.
 But the story just didn’t add up.

 Why would an Easter photo display be set up in a mall that had been shut down for over a year?